Cole Sprouse Is Master Of The Instagram Story

 Advertisement

-Don't be distracted by Sprouse's rather brilliant mustache art.
+Don't be distracted by Sprouse's rather brilliant moustache art.
 The cast of Riverdale is definitely in church together, wearing their Sunday best.

 The real question, of course, is why?
 What brings the squad to the pews?
 What is so important that Jughead donned a proper suit?